 Sponsored in memory of Oliver

-Sophia and Rosie came into our care back in August.
-They were found stray in Quebec and brought into a shelter there.
+They were found stray in mid August and taken into a shelter in Quebec.
 Both girls were suffering from flea dermatitis, which caused significant skin issues and loss of fur for both of them.
 Sophia also has an ulcer in her right eye.

-Both girls are pretty well house trained, provided you’re there to let them out.
-Otherwise, they should be crated.
-Sophia doesn’t care for wet grass and will “fake” doing her business and run back inside all proud.
-She’s quite a character, so you have to keep an eye on her.
+Sophia and Rosie are pretty well house trained, provided you’re there to let them out.
+Otherwise, they should be crated when left alone.
+They learn new routines quickly.
 They are both fairly quiet in the home, though they will bark when they hear unusual sounds.
 They get along well with other dogs, and dog savvy cats (they will chase if the cat runs, but not to harm).
 While neither of them have had much leash experience, Rosie tends to do better on leash and is curious to go check things out.

 They both listen well and respond to their names and simple commands.
 They love to cuddle together, they groom each other and both like to be very close to their humans.
-Sophia can be a little jealous of Rosie, so it’s important to be equal with the affection for both.
-She does become stressed when all attention is on Rosie.
-That will likely settle as they adjust and get comfortable in their new home.
+These girls are great companions.